Teaching + Learning In Art + Design

 A Sony-supported residency is giving artist/educator Nitashia Johnson MAT 15 the momentum to move inspiring creative projects forward.

 After RISD, TLAD alumni go on to work as art educators and advocates in a broad range of contexts.
 Recent alumni now hold rewarding positions at organizations as diverse as the Chicago Museum of Contemporary Art, the Mattress Factory, the College Board and the Hive Archive.
-Alumni are at work helping to preserve American Indian culture, promote Portuguese art and culture, and help young Tibetan refugees express themselves through film.
+Alumni are at work helping to preserve Indigenous culture in the US, promote Portuguese art and culture, and help young Tibetan refugees express themselves through film.
 And of course, countless alumni are bringing their energy and commitment to teaching and mentoring young people at public and private schools throughout the country and the world.

 Alumni at work